-CI_DateTypeCode

-This codelist is documented in the ISO schemas documentation, available in the S-100 schemas distribution.
-It is used in several places in S-100 metadata.

 Changes to Figure 4a-D-4 (common to both temporal extent and maintenance information):

 Change Proposal Justification

 (1) S-104 (Water Level Information) and S-111 (Surface Currents) envisage the issue of successive water level information and surface currents datasets at regular intervals.
 Selection of the proper dataset for water level adjustment, route planning, and also portrayal in general requires information about the start and end times delimiting the period when the data is valid.
 Certain other data products are also valid for specific periods.
 A common method of indicating validity periods is necessary so that custom programming and/or opening/loading HDF5 files (or other formats) is not needed to determine the validity period of the data.